 Along with the tip, expressing your gratitude is a nice touch.
 Let your guide, porters, and drivers know how much you appreciate their efforts.

-Nepal is a great place to buy amazing souvenirs, such as pashmina clothes, mandala art, paintings, tea, incense, antiques, statues, crystals, handmade jewelry, Himalayan salt lamps, and local snacks.
+Nepal is a great place to buy excellent souvenirs, such as pashmina clothes, mandala art, paintings, tea, incense, antiques, statues, crystals, handmade jewelry, Himalayan salt lamps, and local snacks.

-The cost of souvenirs can vary depending on the type, quality, and location of the purchase.
+The souvenir cost can vary depending on the type, quality, and purchase location.

 Budget for souvenirs: